Will-Murphy/dp-address-project/README.md

                address into compoenents) .If they are found to be wrongly marked invalid, update original input csv.
                (https://github.com/openvenues/libpostal)
+- Try Another Service:
+            - Map based service: Smarty Validates addresses based on the USPS database of deliverable addresses, whereas google uses mapping data to place an address string as accurately as it can on a map.
+              Once google (or other services) do this it can give you directions there accurately, but it doesn't really care if the address itself is valid, as long as it maps correctly.
+              It seems to find addresses better though so this, or another (cheaper) service doing something similar might turn out to be a better fit for DP's use cases, even though it is not strictly validating.
+            - Another Validation service: There are multiple other enterprise level validation services using the USPS database, but on there is no indication that they are any better than smarty that I could fine online, and most they don't include trials or pricing so it was hard to compare.

-###Turn into flask api
+###Turn into flask API: ###

-Make a flask API that depending on request type and params will call this program so that it correctly returns the service the user is looking for, and allow for composition of script calls as mentioned in the **Solve False Invalid Address Outputs** section above.
+- Make a flask API that depending on request type and params will call this program so that it correctly returns the service the user is looking for, and allow for composition of script calls as mentioned in the **Solve False Invalid Address Outputs** section above.

-Also, can expose this program to multiple endpoints and uses.
+- This will allow this program to be exposed to multiple  end users and make it more dynamic

-####Test:
+###Test: ###

 - Integration testing: check that different needs and use cases are adaqautely provided by this service both for data and product teams.